ContainerSSH/containerssh.github.io/docs/advanced/hardening.md

 ## Securing your auth server

 Your authentication server contains all your secrets and is therefore a prime target.
-ContainerSSH delegates any and all access checking to the authentication server so you should make sure it prevents brute force attacks.
+ContainerSSH delegates any and all access checking to the authentication server.
+Therefore, you need to make sure it prevents brute force attacks.

 Furthermore, you should make sure that the authentication server cannot be accessed from anywhere else.
-You can do this using firewalls, or alternatively you can configure ContainerSSH to use client certificates to authenticate itself:
+You can do this using firewalls.
+Alternatively, you can configure ContainerSSH to use client certificates to authenticate itself:

 ```yaml
 auth: